Title: On the Wings of Unexpected Change

 “No,” McKay had turned his attention back to his scanners, and John took that as permission to close the door in the flunky’s face.

 John watched as the scientist took reading after reading, moving from Earth-based tech to something on one of the Ancient consoles.
 Curious, he got up and looked at the readings.
 Surprisingly, given what he knew of the visual range of canines, he was able to see all the results, and he was happy to confirm that his family was deeply fucked up.
 He was ninety-six percent Ancient?
-If they ever made it home, he was going to scour his family tree to find out what in the hell had happened to cause someone born on Earth to have those numbers.
+If they ever made it home, he was going to scour his family tree to find out what in the hell had happened to cause someone born on Earth to have a percentage that high.

 “I have no idea why you turned into a great big furry wolf-like thing, Sheppard.
 There’s nothing in all the data given to us by the SGC saying that Ancient tech can turn people into furry animals,” McKay explained as he moved on to a new search.
 “I’ve got four new searches running in the Atlantis’ database with different keywords, trying to figure things out.
 I had to stop the search for ZedPM’s to do so.
 Hopefully, those will come up with something we can use.
 I can’t do it now, but I’ll be getting someone to go through the files we brought from the SGC to see if they are hiding some clue.
-But that’s going to have to wait until we get the mainframes set up.”
+But that’s going to have to wait until we get the Cray’s set up.”

 John grumbled slightly and the noise that came out of his mouth sounded suitably frustrated.